fullsoul runningpad

 Unsere Empfehlungen zum Barfußlaufen

-transition.
-You can find more orientation, information and scientific
+running and healthy transition.
+You can find more orientation, information and

-findings on the net.
-Our own research results show that during the
+scientific findings on the net.
+Our own research results show that during the transition

 On the measurement of running